-The 30 day comment period and the public hearing for the Consolidated Plan and the Annual Action Plans will be noticed in the local newspapers, the Valley Times and the Idaho Statesman, and by posting the notice on the city's website and social media sites.
-The public notice shall be published at least two weeks in advance of the public hearing and shall include information regarding the subject of the hearing and the date, time, and location of the public hearing as well as a notice of opportunity to provide written or oral comment.
+The 30 day comment period and the public hearing for the Consolidated Plan and the Annual Action Plans will be noticed in the local newspaper(s) that the City of Meridian regularly publishes through, and by posting the notice on the city's website and social media sites.
+The public notice shall be published at least 14 daysin advance of the public hearing and shall include information regarding the subject of the hearing and the date, time, and location of the public hearing as well as a notice of opportunity to provide written or oral comment.